 If you’re thinking about refinancing your student loans, you’re probably hoping to lower your interest rate.
 But if some of that interest is deductible, how could refinancing your student loans affect your taxes?
 Could paying less student loan interest actually have a negative impact on your tax bill?

 Let’s take a look at how student loan interest deduction and how refinancing could affect the amount of interest that you’re able to deduct.
-We’ll also look at other ways that student loans and income tax are related and how to take advantage of any tax breaks you may qualify for.
+We’ll also look at other ways that student loans and federal income tax are related and how to take advantage of any tax breaks you may qualify for.

 How do student loans affect taxes?